cardano-foundation/CIPs/CIP-0095/README.md

 In this design we chose to extend the capabilities of CIP-30's `.signTx()` and `.signData()` rather than introducing new endpoints for signing and submission.
-This was a result of community discussion at the wallets and tooling hackathon.
+This was a result of community discussion at the wallets and tooling hackathon, leading to a more straight forward design.
 Originally we had individual endpoints for sign and submitting of DRep registration, DRep retirement, votes, governance actions and vote delegations.

 Whilst individual endpoints seem like a simpler solution they would likely introduce more complexities for wallet implementors.
 As constraining what